jubaglio/n3loxs/README.md

 ---

-Some parameters (e.g. mases, coupling constants) are hard-coded in the include file `constants.h` located in the `include` directory.
+Some parameters (e.g. masses, coupling constants) are hard-coded in the include file `constants.h` located in the `include` directory.
 The user can modify these parameters, however it requires a new compilation of the code to be taken into account.